-The ease of assembly is the first metric we considered while building each type of shoe holder.
+The first metric we considered while building each type of shoe holder was the ease of assembly.
 We measured this by timing how long the full process of the assembly took, from unboxing to completion.
 We also evaluated the amount the effort involved by considering the number of steps required, assessed the quality of the provided instructions, and whether or not all of the necessary tools were included.
 The amount of time and difficulty varied greatly between models.

 Some models, like the AmazonBasics Hanging Organizer, can be assembled and ready to start organizing in a couple of minutes.
 The Seville Classics Rack also has minimal parts and doesn't require any tools, making it very easy to construct by snapping it together.
 These models can be assembled comfortably by a single person.
-By contrast, the Mr IRONSTONE Bench involves numerous steps, more effort, and took about an hour to build.
-Our testers found that two sets of hands made putting this one together much more manageable.
+By contrast, the Mr IRONSTONE Bench took about an hour or so to build as it involves numerous steps and more effort.
+With two sets of hands, our testers found the assembly to be much more manageable.

 Durability & Stability

-The stability, durability, and overall quality of construction for each shoe organizer is our next test metric.
-After assembling each model, we judge the quality of the materials and give it an "earthquake test" to see if any shoes would fall off if it happened to be bumped or shaken.
+Our next test metric was the stability, durability, and overall quality of construction for each shoe organizer.
+After assembly of each model, we gave them an "earthquake test" to judge the quality of the materials and to see if any shoes would fall off if it happened to be bumped or shaken.
 We also test how difficult each one is to move when filled with a full load of shoes.
 It's rare for any model to check all of these boxes, as the more stable shoe racks are usually harder to move due to their greater weight.

 Another metric that varied greatly between different shoe organizers is versatility.
-We tested this by trying the different ways each rack could be used, or what items other than shoes it could hold.
-Even though they are designed specifically for shoes, we were able to find ways in which most could be used with other household products.
-Some had the potential to be used in nearly any room of the house to store a variety of items, while the capabilities of others was more limited.
+We tested this by trying the different ways each rack could be used and considering what items other than shoes it could hold.
+Even though they are designed specifically for shoes, we discovered some models could be used to store other types of household products, while others' capabilities were more limited.

-There are two models that came with multiple storage options, making them the most versatile.
-The Simple Trending 5-Tier Stackable Shoe Rack excelled in this area, with its mix of shelves and pockets, which can be arranged and used in a number of ways to accommodate even large boots and tall heels.
-This model also holds the greatest number of shoes of all models tested, making it a great option for families or even shoe-loving individuals.
-The Mr. IRONSTONE Shoe/Boot Bench also received high marks for holding several pairs of shoes, providing a comfortable place to sit while putting them on, and offering additional storage under the seat.
-The door hanging models proved useful in serving double duty, storing cleaning, art, or toy supplies well in their pockets, not just shoes.
+Two models came with multiple storage options, making them the most versatile.
+The Simple Trending 5-Tier Stackable Shoe Rack excelled in this area, with its mix of shelves and pockets, which can be arranged and used in many ways to accommodate even large boots and tall heels.
+This model also holds the greatest number of shoes of all models tested, making it a great option for families or shoe-loving individuals.
+The Mr. IRONSTONE Shoe/Boot Bench also received high marks for holding several pairs of shoes while providing a comfortable place to sit when putting them on, and offering additional storage under the seat.
+The door hanging models proved useful in serving double duty, suitable for storing cleaning, art, or toy supplies well in their pockets, not just shoes.

-Another important variable, especially for anyone with a large number of shoes to store, is the capacity.
+For anyone with a large number of shoes to store, capacity will be an important variable.
 The different options that we tested were capable of holding anywhere from 5 to over 20 pairs of shoes.
-Most of the products were listed as having a set capacity in the 10-12 range, but we were able to increase the maximum capacity of most, by fitting thinner pairs of shoes into a single pocket, or stacking them on top of each other while on a shelf.
-While most have room to fit a few more pairs here or there, some of the organizers were only capable of handling a certain number of shoes.
+Most of the products were listed as having a set capacity in the 10-12 range, but we were able to increase the maximum capacity of most by fitting thinner pairs of shoes into a single pocket or by stacking them on top of each other while on a shelf.
+While most have room to fit a few more pairs here or there, some of the organizers could only handle a certain number of shoes.

-Having shelves and pockets, the Simple Trending 5-Tier Stackable Shoe Rack has the highest capacity of all, at 24 pairs.
-However, the AQUAPRO Adjustable Shoe Slots enabled any shelf to double its storing capability, so using these together enabled us to fit much more on the same rack for ultimate space saving and organization.
+At 24 pairs, the Simple Trending 5-Tier Stackable Shoe Rack has the highest capacity of all due to its shelves and pockets.
+However, the AQUAPRO Adjustable Shoe Slots enabled any shelf to double its storing capability, so using these together enabled us to fit much more on the same rack for ultimate space-saving and organization.

 Although the style of each product is a matter of opinion and the most subjective of our metrics, it's still an important aspect for most consumers to consider.
-We attempted to measure the aesthetic appeal of each shoe organizer in an objective manner, but this metric doesn't carry nearly as much weight as the others due to its inherent subjectivity.
-Overall, the style is judged on the look and quality of the materials, but we also considered how much room each takes up and how adaptable it would be to different spaces.
+We attempted to measure the aesthetic appeal of each shoe organizer objectively, but this metric doesn't carry nearly as much weight as the others due to its inherent subjectivity.
+Overall, the style is judged on the look and quality of the materials, but we also considered how much room each takes up and how adaptable it would be in different spaces.

-One of the most eye-catching options, the SONGMICS Plastic Shoe Cubes can be arranged in different configurations and has a futuristic look.
-It also displays your proud collection nicely if you want your stylish shoe collection to be known.
-The AQUAPRO Adjustable Shoe Slots is another innovative design, which also displays shoes in a unique way.
-And the Honey-Can-Do 3-Tier Shoe Shelf stands out from the pack with its slatted bamboo construction, giving it a more natural look and feel with a slice of island vibrations.
+With its futuristic look, the SONGMICS Plastic Shoe Cubes was one of the most eye-catching options, and it can be arranged in different configurations.
+If you want your stylish shoe collection to be known, it displays your proud collection quite nicely.
+Another innovative design was the AQUAPRO Adjustable Shoe Slots, which also displays shoes in a unique way.
+The Honey-Can-Do 3-Tier Shoe Shelf stands out from the pack with its slatted bamboo construction, giving it a more natural look and feel with a touch of island vibes.

 Shoes are a necessity of life that can be purely functional, fashionable, or anywhere in between.
-Most of us have more pairs than we really need and continually find reasons to acquire more, so keeping them tidy at home can be quite challenging.
+Keeping them tidy at home can be quite challenging since most of us have more pairs than we really need and continually find reasons to acquire more.
 With so many options on the market for storing and organizing shoes, we hope that our recommendations gave you the knowledge and insights to help you find the best one for your shoes, space, and budget.

 — Adam Yee